TristanChenUCSC/cmpm-121-f25-tristan/README.md

-# Mango Mustard Massive Matcha 67
+# Fixed the counter increment logic